|Height:||9 – 24 inches|

 Golden Retrievers have a height of up to 24 inches, while Chihuahuas grow up to only 9 inches.
 With the huge difference between these two breed sizes, expect that your Golden Chi puppy can grow somewhere within that range.

 Additionally, your Golden Chi pup will reach its full adult size between the ages of 12 and 18 months old.
-However, there may be certain factors that influence their final size, such as their nutrition and general health.
+However, there may be certain factors that influence their final sizes, such as their nutrition and general health.

 Likewise, genetics play a huge role in their overall growth.
 Thus, if its Golden Retriever parent was a larger dog, expect that your Golden Chi will more likely be larger than usual.